-× No - even if we agreed to cover the procedure itself
+X No - even if we agreed to cover the procedure itself

+Reconstructive surgery following breast cancer

+The first reconstructive surgery following surgery for breast cancer.
+We will cover:

+- one planned surgery to reconstruct the - nipple tattooing, up to 2 sessions diseased breast one planned surgery to reconstruct the nipple

+✓ Yes

-Reconstructive surgery following breast cancer The first reconstructive surgery following surgery for breast cancer.
-We will cover: one planned surgery to reconstruct the diseased breast nipple tattooing, up to 2 sessions one planned surgery to reconstruct the nipple ✓ Yes We will do this so long as: you had continuous cover under a private medical insurance policy since before the surgery happened and; we agree the method and cost of the treatment in writing beforehand After the completion of your first reconstructive surgery, we will also cover: one further planned surgery to the other breast, when it has not been operated on, to improve symmetry two planned fat transfer surgeries.
-The fat must be taken from another part of your body and cannot be donated by anyone else one surgery to remove and exchange implants damaged by radiotherapy treatment for breast cancer ✓ Yes Symmetry and fat transfer operations must take place within three years of your first reconstructive surgery.
+We will do this so long as:

+- you had continuous cover under a private medical insurance policy since before the surgery happened - we agree the method and cost of the treatment in writing beforehand

+After the completion of your first reconstructive surgery, we will also cover:

+- one further planned surgery to the other breast, when it has not been operated on, to improve symmetry - two planned fat transfer surgeries.
+The fat must be taken from another part of your body and cannot be donated by anyone else - one surgery to remove and exchange implants damaged by radiotherapy treatment for breast cancer

+✓ Yes

+Symmetry and fat transfer operations must take place within three years of your first reconstructive surgery.
 The removal and exchange of radiotherapy damaged implants must take place within five years of you completing your radiotherapy treatment.

 We will only pay for each of these operations once (or two fat transfer surgeries), regardless of how long you remain a member of a plan arranged by the AXA Global Healthcare Group.

-If you choose not to have reconstructive surgery following treatment of breast cancer, we will cover the cost of one planned surgery to the unaffected breast to improve symmetry ✓ Yes No further reconstructive surgery will be covered on either the diseased breast or the unaffected breast We do not cover treatment that is connected to previous reconstructive surgery or any cosmetic operation to a reconstructed breast See also 4.9 > Cosmetic treatment, surgery or products
+If you choose not to have reconstructive surgery following treatment of breast cancer, we will cover the cost of one planned surgery to the unaffected breast to improve symmetry

+√ Yes

+No further reconstructive surgery will be covered on either the diseased breast or the unaffected breast

+We do not cover treatment that is connected to previous reconstructive surgery or any cosmetic operation to a reconstructed breast

+See also 4.9 > Cosmetic treatment, surgery or products

 Preventative If I have the optional out-patient cover am I covered?
 If I do not have the optional out-patient cover am I covered?
 Preventative treatment , such as: Screening when you do not have symptoms of cancer .
-For example, if you had a screen to see if you have a genetic risk of breast cancer , we would not cover the screening or any treatment to reduce the chances of developing breast cancer in future (such as a preventative mastectomy). ⊁ No × No Vaccines to prevent cancer developing or coming back - such as vaccinations to prevent cervical cancer ✓ Yes Vaccines are covered as part of your out-patient vaccination cover. × No Drug treatment to kill cancer cells - including: biological therapies, such as Herceptin or Avastin chemotherapy in the United Kingdo the European Medicin receiving treatment United Kingdom; or the Food and Drug Action y: ealthcare products you are receiving treatment on; or nes Agency if you are in Europe, but outside of the dministration if you are anywhere else in the world otheir licence, and be effective. ge from time to time to reflect Chemotherapy and/or biological drug treatment to prevent a recurrence of cancer or to maintain remission cover. ✓ Yes
+For example, if you had a screen to see if you have a genetic risk of breast cancer , we would not cover the screening or any treatment to reduce the chances of developing breast cancer in future (such as a preventative mastectomy). ★ No × No Vaccines to prevent cancer developing or coming back - such as vaccinations to prevent cervical cancer ✓ Yes Vaccines are covered as part of your out-patient vaccination cover. x No Drug therapy Drug treatment to kill cancer cells - including: • biological therapies, such as Herceptin or Avastin • chemotherapy Prug therapy ✓ Yes There is no time limit on how long we cover these drugs.
+We will cover them if: • they have been licensed by: ○ the Medicines and Healthcare products Regulatory Agency if you are receiving treatment in the United Kingdom; or ○ the European Medicines Agency if you are receiving treatment in Europe, but outside of the United Kingdom; or ○ the Food and Drug Administration if you are receiving treatment anywhere else in the world • they are used according to their licence, and • they have been shown to be effective.
+The drugs we cover will change from time to time to reflect any changes in drug licences.
+Please call us to find out the latest treatments that we cover.
+Chemotherapy and/or biological drug treatment to prevent a recurrence of cancer or to maintain remission ✓ Yes